Skip to Content

 Also, bring warmer clothes and layers to put on once you reach the summit.
 It’s important to keep in mind that the daylight hours are shorter in the winter and a flashlight might come in handy in case you’re taking longer than you may have anticipated.

-The truth is that the views from Queenstown Hill in the winter are even more spectacular than in the summer months.
+The truth is that the views in the winter are even more spectacular than in the summer months.
 It doesn’t get much better than the mountains all covered in snow – amazing!

 Related Read: Queenstown Hill is definitely one of the 40 best hikes on the South Island – find out what the rest are!